tbz-neil-devlin/m431_demo_database/02_Code/download/README.md

 # Installation
-* Unzip to a local directory
+* Unzip word-picker.gz to a local directory

 # Create a list of words
 * Create a list of words in a text file and save it to the directory ./lists